TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_minimum_deadband.md

 1. Enable MINBCFG[ENABLEB] = 1
 2. Select MINDBCFG[SELB] = 0 i.e. EPWMxB_DE.sclk
 3. MINDBCFG[INVERTB] = 1 i.e. inversion of the reference signal going inside the Delay logic block
-4. MINDBCFG[DELAYB] = 3000 i.e. 3000 * SYSCLK (5ns) = 15 Us
+4. MINDBCFG[DELAYB] = 3000 i.e. 3000 * SYSCLK (5ns) = 15 Us (3000 * SYSCLK (4ns) = 12 Us in case of AM261X-LP)
 5. Select Block B as the blocking signal.
 MINDBCFG[SELBLOCKB] = 0
 6. MINDBCFG[POLSELB] = 0 i.e. AND EPWMxA_DE with the inverted selected block signal (BLOCKB)

 The first waveform shows the signal before entering into the MINDB logic block.
 The second one shows the BLOCK signal which is the falling edge stretched and inverted version of the reference signal.
 The third shows inverted BLOCK signal AND-ed with the original signal to get a shift in the rising edge (marked in green).
-The value of it is 15 Us.
+The value of it is 15 Us (12 Us in case of AM261X-LP).

 ## Add rising edge delay wrt falling edge of other channel of same instance